gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 - researched and learned more about Zeek

+---

 ### 11.08.2025 (6 hours and 25 minutes)

 11:01-17:27

--Zeek still made a lot of errors since it was a dev version, so I switched to ubuntu
+- Zeek still made a lot of errors since it was a dev version, so I switched to ubuntu

--installed it using:
+- installed it using:

 ```bash
 echo 'deb http://download.opensuse.org/repositories/security:/zeek/xUbuntu_25.04/ /' | sudo tee /etc/apt/sources.list.d/security:zeek.list